Amal Clooney Is a Fan of This Rising Shoe Designer

 “She’s the perfect embodiment of beauty and intelligence,” Chamandi said.
 “Her lifestyle corresponds to the ethos of my shoes, which combine absolute comfort with immediately recognizable and distinctive elegance.
 She can wear them for a day’s work at the courthouse and then carry on to a dinner gala or down the red carpet.”

-Chamandi, born in Lebanon, spent her career in banking after graduating from the London School of Economics.
-She quit her job in 2014 to pursue her design passion.
+Chamandi, born in Lebanon, started her career in banking after graduating from the London School of Economics.
+She left her job in 2014 to pursue her design passion.
 So far, her line is carried by Browns Fashion and Farfetch.

 Want more?